-Helen Haines says the Australian Rail Track Corporation must deliver good outcomes for Indi communities where the North East leg of the federal government’s $15.4 billion Inland Rail project requires major infrastructure works.
+Helen Haines says the Australian Rail Track Corporation must deliver good outcomes for Indi communities where the North East leg of the federal government’s $15.4 billion Better Rail project requires major infrastructure works.

 The Independent Federal Member for Indi said the government-owned ARTC had not done enough to reassure residents of Wangaratta, Glenrowan, Benalla and Euroa that their communities will be heard as it finalises designs.

 The works will allow taller and heavier double-stacked trains to run on the North East line, but Dr Haines said there were deep concerns across rail communities about the potential impact of the ARTC’s plans.

 “The ARTC insists that it is constrained by lack of funds,” Dr Haines told Parliament today.

 “Better Rail was originally costed at $4.4 billion in 2010.
 In 2015 it was bumped up to $9.9 billion, and just two months ago the government announced the cost had blown out by another $5.5 billion.

 “But as far as we know, not a cent of this was earmarked to do a proper job on the North East upgrades.

 “When I asked Deputy Prime Minister Michael McCormack on Tuesday in Question Time how much of this increase will be spent in these towns to deliver outcomes that meet community expectations, he did not answer the question.

 “The ARTC is also refusing to disclose their budget to complete each upgrade in Indi and insisting that good design outcomes for our communities are ‘out of budget’.

 “People in Indi are entitled to ask why the government can find $5.5 billion for the ARTC, yet can’t find a few million to make sure the station and bridge upgrades in towns like Benalla, Euroa and Glenrowan are done properly.”